Parent teacher communication is one of those things that class teachers often view as an unavoidable necessity.

-Prepare for your Parent Teacher interview with our FREE Parent Teacher Interview Planning Template to ensure you don’t miss any important points, and read our blog 12 Simple Tips for Parent Teacher Interviews for more helpful ideas.
+Prepare for your Parent Teacher interview with our Parent Teacher Interview Planning Template to ensure you don’t miss any important points, and read our blog 12 Simple Tips for Parent Teacher Interviews for more helpful ideas.

 #5 Make Parents Feel Useful and Appreciated

 If you include parents as active participants in their children’s education, they will thank you for it.
 For many teachers, however, the thought of having parents wandering in an out of the classroom all week can be incredibly daunting.

 Don’t be afraid!
 Having parents be a part of the learning process will enable them to be more aware of, and in turn appreciative of, the hundreds of things you are doing in the classroom.

 If you’re lucky enough to have parents keen to help out at school, you should jump at the chance!

 There are several easy ways to include parents in your day-to-day classroom running to make them feel included and useful without over-doing it.

 - Parent helpers are incredible sources of support in the classroom.
 Take the time at the beginning of the year to ask for parent helper volunteers, and create a roster for the year so that no-one feels left out or unwanted.
 Demonstrate what you would like them to be involved in so that by the third week of term they will be seamlessly assisting your students.
 There are so many ways they can help!
 Read our blog How to Manage Parent Helpers in the Classroom for some useful information to get the ball rolling.